satikoshapy/js_exam/README.md

-# js_exam

 https://calandile.github.io/tinder-for-cars/

-A group project where we had to use an API.
+A group project where we had to use an API and JavaScript.